omkz/briefcake/README.md

 - [postcss-nested](https://github.com/postcss/postcss-nested) This unwraps nested styles similar to Scss/Sass.

 ### [Tailwind](https://tailwindcss.com)
 Tailwind is a utility-first Css framework.
 It solely consist of one-off classes, like `.mb-4`, `.text-white` and `.text-base`.
 This lets you create UI's really quick as you only have to add some classes to build a component.
 And once you reuse a component, you can extract the class into its own Css selector with `@apply`.
-And then one of the Css files in `frontend/stylesheets/components`.
+And then one of the Css files in `app/assets/stylesheets/components`.
 [See here for some components examples](https://www.getsjabloon.com/features/ui-components).
-Note: you need to uncomment some files/imports in `frontend/stylesheets/components.css` to use these specfic components.
+Note: you need to uncomment some files/imports in `app/assets/stylesheets/components.css` to use these specfic components.

 ### [Stimulus](https://stimulusjs.org)
 Stimulus is a nice and modest framework that allows you to add just enough JS to make your UI shine.
 No crazy new templating, but the HTML you already use.

-Since this front end is not reliant on Sprockets (although you opted to include it in this template), all front end related code is in `/frontend` instead of `app/assets`.
+All front end related code is in `/app/javascript`.
 So, if you really need to include another JS framework, like React or Vue, this folder is the perfect place for it too. _Your `ERB` views can still be found in `/app/views` though._

 ## Act as Person
 You can see and use your app as another user with the installed `devise_masquerade` gem.
 It only works if you are logged in and have `admin` on your record set to true.